Testing for patterns and structures in covariance and correlation matrices: Conclusion

 Some less common covariance patterns are treated in other works, e.g., \cite{steiger1980}, where a so-called circumplex hypothesis is checked, which tests for a Toeplitz matrix with diagonal elements one or a so-called equicorrelation hypothesis, which means that all non-diagonal elements are equal.
 The example shows that most of the not-considered patterns are related to the treated structures and, therefore, can be investigated similarly.

-Although we are convinced that every covariance matrix from the linear covariance structure model can be tested based on this approach as well as many correlation structures and patterns of these matrices, there exist structures which are not appropriately described by this model.
-One of these is the {Factor analysis model} with $d\times k$ parameters (see, e.g. \cite{lawley1973}).
+Although every covariance (or correlation) matrix from the linear covariance structure model can be tested based on this approach, there exist structures which are not appropriately described by this model.
+One of these is the {factor analysis model} given through $\vV=\vL\vL^\top+\vD$, with $\vL\in \R^{d\times k}$ and a diagonal matrix $\vD\in\R^{d\times d}$ (see, e.g. \cite{lawley1973}).
 Even for $k=1$, a possible transformation and hypothesis matrix would be too complex while, for greater $k$, the relation between the components of $\vV$ cannot be expressed through our approach based on $\vv$.
+As a consequence, we will try to generalize our results to other classes of structures in future research; for example, the linear inverse covariance structure model from \cite{jensen1988}.

 In future work, we will develop an R-package to promote the usage of the introduced tests.
 Also, we plan to expand the class of testable covariance structures further.
 Combined hypotheses of structure and equality of covariance matrices, as considered in \cite{mckeown1996}, are another aspect for further research.